0BAB1/TKINTER-3D-for-Python/readme.md

 ## see what you made

 You can now see thing on your windows's canvas when you lunch the app !
-These dotted lines is the main origin, it is not considered as a shape.
-If you did evverything corectly, your shapes will show up the canvas, you will have to use arrow keys to move thing around.
+If you did evverything corectly, your shapes will show up the canvas, you will have to use your mouse to move thing around.

+# The maths behind the project

+Basic topology, basic algebra (rotation matrix)